CSC322-Grinnell/graduate-outcomes/README.md

 ## Controllers

 Our project has a `VisualizationsController`, an `UploadsController`, a `SessionsController`, a `UsersController`, and a `ValidEmailsController`.
 The controllers follow the RESTful routes and actions conventions created by including `resources :visualizations`, `resources :uploads`, `resources :users`, and `resources :valid_emails` in the `/config/routes.rb` routing file.
+The `VisualizationsController` contains the code that controlls dynamic addition and deletion of variables and filters for the visualization form, and these methods need to be updated to be less dangerous.
+More information about this is in the team report.
 To get a view of which named routes correspond to which named actions, run the
 ```
 rake routes
 ```